Fady-Esam/notes-app/README.md

 - 🔄 Edit and update existing notes with ease
 - 🗑️ Delete notes with a smooth and responsive UI
 - 💾 Offline-first experience with local data persistence using **Hive**
+- 🗂️ MVVM Architecture with a clear separation of concerns between Model, View, and ViewModel layers for scalability and maintainability
+- 🧠 Robust State Management built with the BLoC pattern for predictable and scalable UI logic

 ---